bumbeishvili/software-companies-in-georgia/README.md

 # Software Companies in Georgia
-List of software companies based in Georgia, ordered by employees
+List of software companies based in Georgia, ordered by employees  (Information, found in linkedin)

 <table>